peteraritchie/NamingThings/README.md

 /ˈvərbəl noun/
 _noun_
-&nbsp;&nbsp;&nbsp;&nbsp;A noun formed as an inflection of a verb and partly sharing its constructions[/forms. i.e., sometimes behave as a verb].
+&nbsp;&nbsp;&nbsp;&nbsp;A that is noun formed as an inflection of a verb and partly sharing its constructions[/forms. i.e., sometimes behave as a verb].

 > "Verbal nouns contrast with deverbal nouns, that is, other kinds of nouns derived from verbs, such as attempt, destruction, and including nouns ending in -ing that do not have verbal force: building in _The building was empty_.
 They also contrast with the gerund, which also ends in -ing, but is syntactically a verb."